Frequently Asked Questions

 Q – WHAT IS A DEDUCTIBLE AND HOW DO MY MEDICAL BENEFITS WORK?

 A – The deductible is the amount you must pay before your insurance starts paying your eligible medical bills.
 The coinsurance, or out-of-pocket, is the percentage of your eligible medical bills which Highmark Blue Cross Blue Shield pays after you have paid the deductible.
-The maximum out-of-pocket is the maximum amount of coinsurance you will be responsible for paying before Highmark Blue Cross Blue Shield pays 100% of your eligible medical bills.
-The deductible and out-of-pocket are renewed yearly on January 1.
+The maximum out-of-pocket is the limit of what you will pay for in-network medical and prescription costs, including your deductible, copays, and coinsurance.
+After you have paid the maximum out-of-pocket, all covered in-network medical and prescription expenses will be covered 100%.

 Q – WHY SHOULD I GO TO AN IN-NETWORK DOCTOR OR HOSPITAL?